Last update: 04.17.2019

 However, let’s not forget that this app has no kill switch.
 Sensitive data may leak if a connection drops.
 And this VPN is infamous for cutting connections.

 Since this service is free, you have nothing to lose to try it as long as you remain within the lawful range.
-If online anonymity and security are your main concerns, you should read our Best VPN Services post to see our top 10 ranking VPNs.
+If online anonymity and security are your main concerns, you should read our list of top 10 ranking VPNs.

 Does VPN Gate log your data?

 You need to understand that due to the nature of this project, this service records extensive logs, including:

 - The date and time of your connection

 - The IP address and the hostname of the destination VPN server

 - Your true IP address and hostname

 What’s more, every single volunteer can log anything they want and even spy on your traffic if it’s not HTTPS.